-Five meetings of the audit committee were held in 2023.
-The committee members met in camera without management present and separately with the internal auditor and the external auditor at all regularly scheduled meetings.
+Six meetings of the audit committee were held in 2024.
+The committee members met in camera without management present at all regularly scheduled meetings and separately with the internal auditor and the external auditor at all regularly scheduled meetings.
 A pre-audit meeting also occurs prior to every regularly scheduled audit committee meeting with the chair of the audit committee and the chief financial officer and both the internal and external auditors.